Onther-Tech/economics/Tokamaklayer2.md

     <br/>
     <br/>

-    Boba Network now expends daily roll-up fees worth 0.086 ~ 0.258 ETH or 115 ~ 346 USD.
+    Boba Network now expends daily roll-up fees worth 0.086 ~ 0.258 ETH or 115 ~ 345 USD.

     The current market share of Boba Network is 0.59%.
-The estimated MEV a sequencer earns in Boba Network every day is 0.59% * 14K USD = 82.6 USD.
+The estimated MEV a sequencer earns in Boba Network every day is 0.59% * 12K USD = 71 USD.

-    Therefore, Boba Network is expected to cover 24%~72% of layer 1 fees with MEV.
+    Therefore, Boba Network is expected to cover 21%~62% of layer 1 fees with MEV.
     <br/>
     <br/>

     The result is consistent with our argument, given that Boba Network is an emergent platform with a growing user base.
 For example, according to ETHTPS.info, its TPS is 0.03, still not matching Ethereum.

-    We also note that potential off-chain MEV, as defined earlier, is not included in the data due to difficulties in obtaining credible data.
-Once off-chain MEV gets attention, it will be much easier to cover layer 1 costs with MEV profits.
+    We also note that potential MEV opportunities created by transaction policies, as defined earlier, are not included in the data due to difficulties in obtaining credible data.
+Once they get attention, it will be much easier to cover layer 1 costs with MEV profits.
    <br/>
    <br/>